Careers Website Links

-If you need some ideas on what you may be suited to look on www.cascaid.com and the Kudos programme.
-You will need to register using the licence code-ask Miss Tyler your careers adviser or look on the Careers board near the LRC.
+If you need some ideas on what you may be suited to look on www.kudos.cascaid.co.uk and the Kudos programme.
+You will need to register using the licence code-ask Miss Tyler your Careers Lead or look on the Careers board near the LRC.

 You will then be asked to answer a range of questions about your likes and dislikes and how you like to work and what areas you are interested in and see what careers are suggested.

-You can then find out more about 100s of jobs and career areas including qualifications required and the pay range.
+You can then find out more about hundreds of jobs and career areas including qualifications required and the pay range.

-Remember no matter what age you are or what year you are in, you can always ask to see Miss Tyler or Mrs Dempsey the careers advisers.
-Drop by B27 or ask your tutor to arrange an appointment for you.
+Remember no matter what age you are or what year you are in, you can always ask to see Miss Tyler or Mrs Dempsey the Career Leads.
+Drop by the LRC or ask your tutor to arrange an appointment for you.